-Healthcare quality: extremely good healthcare provision
+Healthcare quality: very good healthcare provision

-Infectious disease prevalence: extremely low
+Infectious disease prevalence: moderate

 Travellers should consult a medical practitioner prior to their trip but the following vaccines may be considered before travelling to the country, depending on factors such as specific destination, planned activities, intended time and length of stay as well as personal medical conditions (in some cases no additional vaccines may be required at all):